Oli (footballer)

-Oliverio Jesús Álvarez González (born 2 April 1972), commonly known as Oli, is a Spanish former footballer who played as a striker, currently a manager.
+Oliverio Jesús Álvarez González (born 2 April 1972), commonly known as Oli, is a Spanish former professional footballer who played as a striker, currently a manager.

-He was known for his flair and scoring ability, amassing totals of 414 matches and 110 goals in 14 professional seasons, nine of those spent in La Liga mainly with Real Oviedo.
-In 2006, he started working as a manager.
+He amassed totals of 414 matches and 110 goals in 14 seasons across La Liga and Segunda División, nine of those spent in the former tier mainly with Real Oviedo.
+He appeared twice for the Spain national team in the 1990s.

-Playing career
+In 2006, Oli started working as a manager.

-Club
+Club career

 Oli was born in Oviedo, Asturias.
 He started his career with hometown club Real Oviedo, making his La Liga debut on 10 January 1993 in a 0–0 home draw against Albacete Balompié and being mainly associated with the reserves in his beginnings.

 From 1994 to 1997, with Oviedo still in the top flight, Oli scored 40 league goals in 106 matches, 20 of which in his final season to help his team narrowly avoid relegation.
 Subsequently, he signed a six-year contract with fellow top-tier side Real Betis, pairing up front with Alfonso and netting nine times in his first year in Andalusia.

 In the 1999–2000 campaign, Oli could only score once for the Verdiblancos, who dropped down a level after finishing 18th.
 He returned to Oviedo in the off-season, going on to find the net regularly but also suffer two relegations in only three years.

 Oli joined Cádiz CF from Segunda División in 2003, contributing ten goals from 40 appearances in his second year for a promotion and his first and only piece of silverware.
 At the end of 2005–06, with the team having been sent to where they had come from, he retired from football at the age of 34.

-International
+International career

-Oli won two caps for Spain during the 1998 FIFA World Cup qualifiers, against Slovakia and Faroe Islands.
+Oli earned two caps for Spain during the 1998 FIFA World Cup qualifiers, against Slovakia and Faroe Islands.
 He scored in the latter fixture, a 3–1 win in Gijón.